JonasToth/HighIntegrityTooling/DONE.md

 #### 4.1.1 Ensure that a function argument does not undergo an array-to-pointer conversion
 - cppcoreguidelines-pro-bounds-array-to-pointer-decay

+#### 4.2.2 Ensure that data loss does not demonstrably occur in an integral expression

+The list of the warnings here can point you towards problems, but the problem is general and most likely not statically spottable for every case.
+Use sanitizers!

+-Wsign-conversion
+-Wshorten-64-to-32
+-Wshift-sign-overflow
+-Wshift-overflow
+-Wshift-count-overflow
+-Wshift-negative-value
+-Wshift-count-negative
+-Wfloat-conversion
+-Wfloat-overflow-conversion
+-Wfloat-zero-conversion

 #### 5.2.1 Ensure that pointer or array access is demonstrably within bounds of a valid object
 - cppcoreguidelines-pro-bounds-\*